bilias/rqwatch/README.md

 - Redis Config caching
 - Redis Rspamd stats caching
 - Redis DNS caching
-- Redis spooling of mail metadata when DB is down or unavailable
+- Redis spooling of mail metadata when DB refused a write

 ## API for Rspamd - RSPAMD API (metadata_importer)
 - Mail metadata and raw email (depending on configuration) is inserted to database and local storage, using the metadata_exporter plugin of Rspamd